hetalang/heta-compiler/cli-references.md

 CLI options allow setting specific options for build command.
 Use `heta build -h` to see the list of options.

 At the end of the command line you can set **[dir]** path which will be used as a working directory (WD) of Heta compiler run instead of shell working directory.
 Absolute and relative path are possible here.
-If the path not set the shell WD will be used as WD of Heta.

 List of `heta build` options: